 In more serious cases in which the hearing loss is permanent, you might be able to manage your symptoms with the use of a hearing aid.
 For other types of conductive hearing loss, surgery might be needed.
 For example, this might be required if you have an abnormal growth in the ear.
 However, these medical procedures are not guaranteed to reverse the damage.

-The causes and treatment options for individuals with conductive hearing loss varies.
+The causes and treatment options vary.
 If you experience the symptoms of hearing loss (whether they occur suddenly or you’ve noticed them gradually developing over time), contact your doctor and arrange an appointment as soon as possible.

 You shouldn’t wait to seek medical attention if you have hearing loss as it can lead to further health issues if left untreated.
 A specialist will be able to get to the bottom of your symptoms and find a solution.